Ye Xiu Joins Global Fans In Singapore To Ring In New Year's Eve, Yuewen Music Festival Pioneers Novel IP Experiences And Scenarios

-(MENAFN- GlobeNewsWire - Nasdaq) Singapore, Jan.
-07, 2025 (GLOBE NEWSWIRE) -- As the clock ticked down the last few hours of 2024, Sentosa Beach in Singapore came alive with excitement.
+SINGAPORE – media OutReach Newswire – 7 January 2025 – As the clock ticked down the last few hours of 2024, Sentosa Beach in Singapore came alive with excitement.
 When the voice of Ye Xiu , the beloved character from The King's Avatar , echoed across the sandy shores, cheers erupted from the crowd.
-Stepping into the role of the "specially invited host" for YUEWEN music Festival, Ye Xiu led global fans in a unique celebration of New Year's Eve.
+Stepping into the role of the“specially invited host” for YUEWEN music Festival, Ye Xiu led global fans in a unique celebration of New Year's Eve.

 YUEWEN Music Festival assembled top-tier musicians from countries across the globe, including China, Singapore, South Korea, Japan, Thailand, and the Netherlands.
 They offered a kaleidoscope of performances across pop, hip-hop, and EDM genres, transforming the beach into a pulsating musical paradise that spanned three days.